Muzuwi/AmmoboxPlus/README.md

 # ![icon]
 Ammobox+
 Expanding ammo variety for Terraria [tModLoader]

-Ammobox+ is a mod that's entirely dedicated to the ranger specialization of Terraria, and adds 30 new ammo types with new effects and their own recipes to the game.
+Ammobox+ is a mod that's entirely dedicated to the ranger specialization of Terraria, and adds 43 new ammo types with new effects and their own recipes to the game.

-Currently implemented ammo types:
+Examples of implemented ammo types (full list on the forum post):

 - Rubber Bullet - has a very high knockback
 - Peculiar Bullet - has a chance to turn enemies into a Bunny.
 Does **not** count as a kill